 Conquer Cancer receives contributions from individuals, corporations, nonprofit organizations, private institutions and other organizations.
 Contributions are transactions under which the donor does not receive commensurate value.
 Contributions may be either conditional or unconditional transactions.
 If unconditional, Conquer Cancer recognizes the revenue the earlier of the period received or promised, or if conditional, when the condition has been met.
 Contributions received are considered to be without donor restriction unless specifically restricted by the donor.
 Amounts received that are designated for a future period or are restricted by the donor for specific purposes are reported as net assets with donor restrictions.
 Multi-year unconditional promises to give are presumed to be time-restricted by the donor until received and are reported as net assets with donor restrictions.
-When the donor restrictions.
+When the donor-imposed restrictions are met, the funds are released with an offset to support without donor restrictions.
 Gifts of long-lived assets and gifts of cash restricted for the acquisition of long-lived assets are recognized as revenue when the assets are placed in service.